 While you might have an idea of which new food is going to suit your cat best, it’s always a good idea to speak to your veterinarian before making any major diet changes.

 Your cat might need specific food to support their weight issues, or one specifically formulated for indoor cats.
-Cats with kidney or urinary issues may require a wet food to make sure they’re adequately hydrated.
+Cats with kidney or urinary issues may require wet food to make sure they’re adequately hydrated.

 Your veterinarian will be able to check your preferred options and either give the go-ahead or suggest an alternative.
 You can always schedule these chats to coincide with your cat’s annual vaccinations or arrange for a phone consultation if that’s a possibility.